-ABC is committed to promoting the highest ethical and professional standards and strives to prevent the Bank from being used, intentionally or unintentionally, for FC.
+ABC is committed to promoting the highest ethical and professional standards and strives to prevent the Bank from being used, intentionally or unintentionally, for financial crime.

 We adhere to all applicable laws, regulations and international standards.
-This includes the FC regulations issued by the Central Bank of Bahrain ("CBB") and local regulations of jurisdictions in which we operate.
-We also adhere to the recommendations issues by the Financial Action Task Force ("FATF") and relevant Basel and Wolfsberg standards.
+This includes the financial crime regulations issued by the Central Bank of Bahrain and local regulations of jurisdictions in which we operate.
+We also adhere to the recommendations issued by the Financial Action Task Force (FATF) and relevant Basel and Wolfsberg standards.